GCSE - 1 Year

 You will need to identify which category you fit into and also send photocopied evidence of your benefits.

 If you receive benefits and do not have to pay tuition fees then you do not have to pay for your accommodation and food.
 If you do have to pay tuition fees, provided your household income is less than £30,944 then you do not have to pay for your accommodation and food.

 If you do have to pay tuition fees and your household income is more than £30,944 then you will have to pay your accommodation and food.
 Your accommodation costs will be £39 per night and your meals will cost £19.50 for each day of the course.

 If your household income is less than £30,944 then we may be able to provide support with childcare costs whilst you attend the course.

-There are no academic requirements for entry to the course but you will need to demonstrate that you are capable of working at GCSE level in maths.
+There are no academic requirements for entry to the course but you will need to demonstrate that you are capable of working at GCSE level in English.

 To apply for this course please click Apply Now and we will get in touch.
 Alternatively you can ring the Further Education office on 01865 759798.
 You can also email us at email@example.com.

-GCSE maths is often a prerequisite for acceptance onto programmes of higher education.
-In addition, it is a valuable qualification in its own right, demonstrating as it does an individual's competence at dealing with number and quantity, at grasping abstract concepts and at strategic thinking.
+GCSE English is often a prerequisite for acceptance onto programmes of higher education.
+In addition, it is a valuable qualification in its own right, demonstrating an individual's competence at dealing with language and communication.
 As such, it is highly regarded by employers and can be a gateway into many rewarding careers.